saleem9245/PhantomWallet/README.md

 - Switch between Dark theme / Light theme
 - Switch between multiple currencies (USD/CAD/EUR/etc.)
 - Read/Write generic contract calls, for all chain/sidechain
+- PhantomCli, which does everything PhantomWallet does, but from CLI

 ### Upcoming features